berkeley-ospo/ospo.berkeley.edu/content/posts/charting-a-course.md

 ---
 title: "Charting a Course for Open Source Innovation"
-date: 2024-05-03
+date: 2024-06-12
 draft: false
 description: "UC Berkeley Joins Multi-Campus Effort Supported by $1.85 Million Grant from Alfred P. Sloan Foundation to Advance Open Source Initiatives Across UC System."
 tags: [ospo]
 author: ["Jarrod Millman <jarrod-millman>"]
 ---

-I am thrilled to share some exciting news from the heart of the University of California, Berkeley.
-As the newly appointed Executive Director of the UC Berkeley Open Source Program Office (OSPO), I am honored to lead our university's participation in a transformative multi-campus initiative supported by a generous $1.85 million grant from the Alfred P. Sloan Foundation.
+I am thrilled to launch the UC Berkeley Open Source Program Office (OSPO) as part of a transformative UC-wide initiative supported by a generous $1.85 million grant from the Alfred P. Sloan Foundation.

-At UC Berkeley, we are deeply committed to advancing open source principles and fostering collaboration across disciplines.
+At the Berkeley Institute for Data Science, we are deeply committed to advancing open source principles and fostering collaboration across disciplines.
 This commitment is not just a statement; it's a driving force behind everything we do.
 And now, with the establishment of our OSPO, we are poised to take our dedication to open source to new heights.